 Onlays and inlays are treatments for damaged molars.
 When back teeth lose one or more of their cusps (the four points on the top of a molar), onlays can be used to restore the missing cusp(s).
 If the cusps are sound but the inner tooth is decaying, inlays can be used to restore the integrity of the tooth.

 Small chips or other minor dental defects can often be treated with bonding.
 Bonding allows a dentist to smooth out, recolor, and reshape a damaged tooth to restore its appearance.

 There are many options for improving the appearance of otherwise healthy teeth.

 Discoloring can result from many things: diet, smoking, age, trauma, or medications.
 Some of the best ways of keeping your teeth white are brushing regularly, having routine cleanings performed by a dentist, and altering diet.
 If you are still dissatisfied with the appearance of your teeth, your dentist can whiten them from the inside (if you’ve had a root canal) or the outside.
-The most common method involves a 30-60 minute treatment of whitening gel and light.
+The most common method involves a 30-60 minute treatment of whitening gel.
 Teeth whitening is not for everyone, though, so ask Dr. Baumgardner, Dr. Henegar or our staff about your teeth whitening options.

 Veneers are thin porcelain overlays that can be used to adjust the color, shape, length, and spacing of teeth.
 Veneers are generally unnoticeable and restore teeth to their natural pearly white.